YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADCHAR
 -------

-BADCHAR, XXX is not a valid character in the YYY encoding form.
+BADCHAR, $ZCHAR(XXX) is not a valid character in the YYY encoding form

 Run Time Error: YottaDB triggers this error when it encounters a byte sequence that is not legal according to the given character set of the current device.